 Better Grade of Salt

-So I decided to reach out to them with questions I had about their salt business and was greeted kindly with lots of information from their President and Founder, Melissa Kushi.
+So, I decided to reach out to them with questions I had about their salt business and was kindly greeted with lots of information from their President and Founder, Melissa Kushi.

-- Here is what I really love about them, directly from Melissa Kushi:
+Here’s what I really love about them, directly from Melissa Kushi:

-HimalaSalt is about more than salt.
-It's about quality and quality of life.
-We're located on a 6 acre organic farm where our employees receive free farm shares, we are powered 100% by onsite solar, and give 5% back to youth organic farming education.
+"HimalaSalt is about more than salt.
+It’s about quality and quality of life.
+We’re located on a 6-acre organic farm where our employees receive free farm shares.
+We are powered 100% by onsite solar and give 5% back to youth organic farming education.
 I also pay a living wage.
-Peoples lives matter.
+People’s lives matter

-Looking for a Himalayan Pink Salt Kit?
+Looking for a Salt Kit?

 Gabriela Kamel